-Little Ko Mak (เกาะหมาก) measures only 16 sq km and doesn’t have any speeding traffic, wall-to-wall development, noisy beer bars or crowded beaches.
-The palm-fringed bays are bathed by gently lapping water and there's a relaxed vibe.
-It's a sweet place, despite sand flies and rubbish being a pain on some beaches, with a local movement that tries to keep the impact of tourism sustainable.
+Sweet little Ko Mak (เกาะหมาก) measures just 16 sq km and doesn’t have any speeding traffic, wall-to-wall development, noisy beer bars or crowded beaches.
+Its palm-fringed bays are bathed by gently lapping water and there's a relaxed vibe.
+The island's history dates back to ownership by just one family, and there's a largely local movement that tries to keep the impact of tourism sustainable.
 The interior is a utilitarian but peaceful landscape of coconut and rubber plantations.

-Visiting the island is easier in the high season (December to March); during the low season (May to September) many boats stop running.
+Visiting the island is easier in high season (December to March); during low season (May to September) many boats stop running.